SoftwareAG/c8y-releasenotes/content/release-10-18-0/announcements-10-18-0.md

 For security reasons, ROLE_APPLICATION_MANAGEMENT_ADMIN and ROLE_OPTION_MANAGEMENT_ADMIN have been removed from the required roles which are defined in the manifest file of the Apama-ctrl microservice.
-Any applications deployed with the Streaming Analytics application (for example, EPL apps) can no longer perform requests that require these roles (for example, create new apps or change options).
+Any applications deployed with the Streaming Analytics application (for example, EPL apps) can no longer perform security-sensitive operations such as application creation or modification of tenant options.